 Looking after your own needs and keeping your own battery charged isn't just desirable, it's essential.
 You can be a better parent, a better sibling, a better colleague, a better friend when you're topped up with energy and self-love.
 You radiate that outwards and give it to others.
 How we feel about ourselves kind of ripples out to other people too.
-Have you ever been around someone and ended up absorbing their stress, their misery, their sadness?
-Wouldn't you rather be the person radiating contentment, energy and calm?
-Wouldn't you rather be the person that draws other people to them rather than pushing them away?
+Have you ever been around someone and ended up absorbing their stress, their misery, their needs?
+Better to be the person radiating contentment, energy and calm or the person that attracts people rather than pushing them away.

 It all starts with the kind of self-care that shows your unconscious mind that you're worth caring about.

 This image shows 12 simple actions you can take every day to develop a self-care habit.

 It provides a neat visual picture of some of the things we could be doing every day to nurture and care for ourselves - to make ourselves stronger and more resilient.
 And, of course, we can all add to this list with things we know that are particular to us - for example for one person it might be knitting, for another, walking the dog.
 If you're learning a new habit, like living life sober, self-care is essential to keeping your strength, motivation and resilience levels topped up.

 When I saw this image this morning, I decided to do something with it.
 I’m going to look at it each morning and spend 10 minutes planning how to incorporate some of these 12 actions into my day.